 Always: keep facts aligned with the website

-A living profile says: the business is here, awake, accountable, and ready.
+A living profile says the opposite: the business is here, awake, accountable, and ready.

 Where to go next